 - Did you name an alternate in case the person you chose is unable to serve?

-- Does your attorney know where you keep your important documents and passwords?
+- Does the person you chose know where you keep your passwords and important documents?

-- Do you want to specify a triggering event, such as a declaration of incapacity, for your power of attorney document to take effect?
-(Once the document is signed, your designated attorney could have immediate control.)
+- Do you want to specify a triggering event, such as a declaration of incapacity, for your power of attorney document to become effective?

 3. Life insurance